An Approximation of Theta Functions with Applications to Communications: Introduction

 Originally, a relay operating under the compute-and-forward protocol would first scale the received signal before applying a minimum-distance decoder to obtain an estimate of the desired linear combination of the codewords.
 The decoding error probability for this decoding procedure was studied in \cite{feng}.
 It was later in \cite{belfiore} where \emph{maximum-likelihood} (ML) decoding at the relay was first considered.
-An approach to lattice code design for compute-and-forward was simultaneously derived therein, as well as in \cite{belfiore2}, and the first efficient decoding algorithm was proposed in dimension $1$.
-The subsequent work \cite{mejri} builds upon those innovative articles and continues the investigation towards efficient decoding algorithms.
+An approach to lattice code design for compute-and-forward was simultaneously derived therein, as well as in \cite{belfiore2}, and the first efficient decoding algorithm was proposed in dimension~$1$.
+The subsequent work \cite{mejri} builds upon those innovative articles and continues the investigation towards efficient decoding algorithms, an example of which is derived for Gaussian channels without fading.
 The fundamental work carried out in \cite{belfiore,belfiore2} is essential for code design considerations, as it introduces the notion of the \emph{flatness factor} of a lattice and utilizes it to derive an implicit lattice code design criterion.
 This criterion is indirect in the sense that it relates to an uncontrollable sum of random lattices and not to the code lattices themselves, where the randomness is enabled by the physical channel.
 It is also noteworthy that following the work \cite{belfiore}, the common belief has been that this sum can be rewritten as a sum over elements of a lattice for any number of transmitters.
-This is, as shown in this article, only the case at most two sources are considered, the case studied empirically in \cite{belfiore,belfiore2}.
+This is, as shown in this article, only the case if at most two sources are considered, the case studied empirically in \cite{belfiore,belfiore2}.
+More recently, the compute-and-forward protocol has been extended to more general rings of algebraic integers \cite{cong-ring}.